lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

 ##### Summary

 Snapchat, WhatsApp, Kik, WeChat, Line, and Kakao are growing quickly despite their focus on the generally-unappealing messaging market.
 As they grow, they have begun to move upmarket into the status broadcasting features core to Twitter, and it's important to Twitter's long-term success that they defend and develop their products accordingly.
-By leveraging the existint social graph, seeding conversations with tweets, focusing on private interactions, and using Twitter as a platform for growth, Twitter could create the compelling and viable messaging product they need.
+By leveraging the existing social graph, seeding conversations with tweets, focusing on private interactions, and using Twitter as a platform for growth, Twitter could create the compelling and viable messaging product they need.

 [^1]: This limitation in and of itself dooms DMs as a competitor to other messaging apps.
 Twitter can either be a place where you follow the people you're interested in, or a place where you follow the people you want to talk with, but it can't be both.
 Until it resolves this issue, the subtle social friction and persistent fear of embarassment will drive users to other messaging products.